gamingdoom/zoombot/README.md

 5. Next (optional) create a shortcut by right clicking on the EXE and drag it to the desktop for easy access.

-6. Open zoom and make sure that in settings > video > ""turn off my video before joining meeting" is on and "always show video preview dialog before joining meeting" is off
+6. Open zoom and make sure that in settings > video > "turn off my video before joining meeting" is on and "always show video preview dialog before joining meeting" is off

 7. Finally, Make sure that there is a little black / dotted box around the "join meeting" button.
 If it is not there you can press TAB until it moves there.
 The black / dotted box will stay until you press another button or restart your computer; It will stay even if you close zoom.